Ike Quartey: WBA welterweight champion

 Personal, business and health issues kept Quartey out of the ring until February 1999.
 His inactivity led him to be stripped of his WBA title.

 Quartey vs. De La Hoya

 Quartey returned from a 14-month absence to challenge Lineal/WBC welterweight champion Oscar De La Hoya at the Thomas & Mack center in Las Vegas, Nevada on 13 February 1999.
 Quartey was floored in 6th and 12th rounds, with De La Hoya also down in the 6th round.
 De La Hoya came away with a close, albeit controversial split decision.
-His interest in boxing waned after this defeat.
+Quartey’s interest in boxing waned after this defeat.

 Quartey vs. Vargas

 Following the defeat to De La Hoya, Quartey would take another 14-month hiatus from the ring.
 He returned in April 2000 to challenge Fernando Vargas for the IBF light-middleweight championship.
 Quartey was defeated by a unanimous decision with scores of 116-111 twice and 114–113.

 Following this fight, Quartey would not fight for another five years.